FADTI: Fourier and Attention Driven Diffusion for Multivariate Time Series Imputation: Abstract

 \section{Abstract}

 Multivariate time series imputation is fundamental in applications such as healthcare, traffic forecasting, and biological modeling, where sensor failures and irregular sampling lead to pervasive missing values.
-However, existing Transformer- and diffusion-based models lack explicit inductive biases and frequency awareness, limiting their generalization under structured missing patterns and distribution shifts.
-We propose FADTI, a diffusion-based framework that injects frequency-informed feature modulation via a learnable Fourier Bias Projection (FBP) module and combines it with temporal modeling through self-attention and gated convolution.
-FBP supports multiple spectral bases, enabling adaptive encoding of both stationary and non-stationary patterns.
-This design injects frequency-domain inductive bias into the generative imputation process.
-Experiments on multiple benchmarks, including a newly introduced biological time series dataset, show that FADTI consistently outperforms state-of-the-art methods, particularly under high missing rates.
+Existing Transformer- and diffusion-based imputers achieve strong performance, but they often rely mainly on time-domain modeling and lack adaptive spectral bias for recovering structured temporal gaps.
+We propose FADTI, a Fourier- and attention-driven diffusion framework for multivariate time series imputation.
+FADTI introduces a Fourier Bias Projection (FBP) module that injects learnable frequency-aware bias into the denoising process by projecting intermediate hidden states onto Fourier bases, avoiding direct spectral estimation from masked or zero-filled inputs.
+With DFT, STFT, and FrSST instantiations, FBP captures global periodicity, localized time--frequency variations, and non-stationary oscillatory patterns.
+By coupling FBP with self-attention and gated convolution, FADTI integrates frequency-domain guidance, temporal dependency modeling, and probabilistic denoising in a unified framework.
+Experiments on multiple benchmarks, including a newly introduced biological time series dataset, show that FADTI improves accuracy, uncertainty estimation, and sampling efficiency, especially under high missing rates and structured missing patterns.
 Code is available at https://anonymous.4open.science/r/TimeSeriesImputation-52BF